anaconda875/reactive-hibernate-spring-boot-starter/README.md

 4. Support @Transactional (readOnly, rollbackFor, timeout, noRollbackFor, ...)
 5. Support @Modifying, @Param
 6. Support spEL
+7. Support NamedQuery
-7. Auto-config
+8. Auto-config
-8. Of course, it is compatible with Webflux
+9. Of course, it is compatible with Webflux

 ### Some remaining things:
 1. EntityGraph